Doppler Shift Mitigation in a Chip-Scale Atomic Beam Clock: Discussion

 More complete modeling is needed to fully characterize the resonant light shifts in this system.
 Multi-level simulations have been explored extensively in vapor cell-based clocks, and recently, state-multipole measurements have enabled monitoring of the complex ground state population distribution in a CPT system ~\cite{householder_measuring_2025}.
 Similar results to the current investigation were reported in ~\cite{tsygankov_branching_2024}, where unequal ground state populations were found to induce nonlinear shifts of the clock frequency vs. optical power.
 Because many light shift suppression techniques rely on a linear dependence of the error signal on the CPT intensity, these nonlinear shifts present a challenge for long-term clock stability.

 The cancellation of the transverse Doppler shift is critical for long-term clock stability in our chip-scale geometry.
 Other methods exist for minimizing the Doppler shift, but they present challenges for use in low size-weight-and-power clocks.
 The most direct alternative to Doppler mitigation is to perform spectroscopy using counter-propagating fields~\cite{jau_push-pull_2004,donley_cancellation_2013,esnault_cold-atom_2013,elgin_cold-atom_2019}, but this approach relies on a $\pi$ microwave phase shift for the retro-reflected beam, equivalent to a $\approx 2.2 \ {\rm cm} $ path length for $^{87}$Rb.
 Further collimation of the atomic beam using cascaded collimators~\cite{li_cascaded_2019} could also reduce $\chi_{\rm D}$, but at the expense of decreased atomic fluorescence, which would then require increased device temperature to reach similar short-term clock stability.
+Additionally, we expect laser linewidth to play a significant role in determining $\chi$ by altering the optical pumping efficiencies for the transverse velocity distribution being interrogated.
+The results presented here were obtained using a distributed feedback laser whose linewidth is on the order of $\Gamma$, but future work is needed to fully characterize the interplay between the atomic velocity distribution and the laser linewidth in cm-scale atomic beams.

 The presented work is a laboratory demonstration of the chip-scale CPT beam clock approach, and realizing weeklong clock stability will involve miniaturization of the clock architecture and characterization of other leading systematics.
 We have taken steps in this direction using the device presented here, and we observe that variations in laser power, Rabi-rate ratios, magnetic fields, and density-dependent shifts can be controlled at or below the $10^{-12}$ level at $10^4$~s of integration.
 Future work utilizing miniaturized and integrated components~\cite{lutwak_chip-scale_2007,zhang_ulpac_2019} is needed to realize lower power operation and to explore the long-term stability limits of the approach.